Frequently asked questions: Evidence for Innovation

 Q. In which currency should I submit the budget?

 A. Budgets must be submitted in the applicant’s working currency (the currency in which the books of accounts are maintained).
 However, as a Canadian Crown corporation, IDRC restricts all of its contractual obligations for grants and contributions to the approved Canadian dollar amount.
-For more information about project currency and conversion, see section D of IDRC’s How to apply for and manage an IDRC research grant.
+For more information about project currency and conversion, see section D of IDRC’s Grant application kit: a quick tour.

 Q. What signatures are required?